blacksmithgu/obsidian-dataview/docs/docs/query/expressions.md

-a - b               (subtraction) a * b               (multiplication) a / b               (division)
+a - b               (subtraction) a * b               (multiplication) a / b               (division) a % b               (modulo / remainder of division)

 # Comparison
 a > b               (check if a is greater than b)